2020 Mid Engine Corvette Tech

 The engine is clearly longitudinally mounted.
 If it is a complete engine, it doesn't look like there are any turbos or supercharges.
 We also know from the recently revealed Cadillac twin-turbo 5.5 litre DOHC V8 that the engine uses a "hot-vee" turbo arrangement with the turbos mounted in the space between the cylinder banks and GM certainly won't change that arrangement for the Vette (assuming it will likely end up here).
 With this engine height being as tall as it is and the exhaust piped directly towards the back, it doesn't look like there is room for vee-mounted turbos.
 The height also makes it very unlikely that there is a top mount supercharger as is usual for Chevy engines, suggesting that this is likely a naturally aspirated engine with no "external" turbos/superchargers.

 Chances are, it will be the next gen 6.2 litre OHV V8 which is anticipated to be the base engine to the optional twin-turbo Cadillac LT7 V8 recently revealed.
 Horsepower figures aren't known for the base engine.
 The Cadillac engine was confirmed to be making at least 550 hp and 627 lb-ft of torque.
 I suspect it will make more here to the tune of something north of 600 hp (IMO) and the base naturally aspirated 6.2 litre will certainly make more than the current one in the base C7 Stingray.
 I suspect anywhere between 480 hp and 500 hp.
+I’m sure a new car developed for this market will be designed to allow future integration with a hybrid system, but I suspect it will be launched without hybrid tech.

 For a transmission, there is already a very strong dual clutch transmission candidate by Tremec, which makes the manual transmission in the current Vette (the current auto is a GM unit).
 Seemingly an unlikely DCT manufacturer and much better known for its manuals in Mustangs, Camaros, Challengers, Corvettes, and Vipers, Tremec actually owns Hoerbiger Drivetrain Mechatronics.
 In an attempt to expand and reach broader markets, Tremec acquired Hoerbiger to help develop DCT's instead of, presumably, starting from scratch.
 The result?
 Tremec’s TR-7007 and TR-9007 family of 7-speed dual clutch transmissions.
 TR-7007 has a torque capacity of 516 lb-ft so we (hopefully) don't have to worry about that one.
 The TR-9007, though, has a torque capacity of 664 lb-ft.
 That's a lot more like it.